 Helen was employed at a local glass factory at the time of marriage, most likely the Hazel-Atlas Glass plant in Washington.
 Many other of the Miner family worked at Hazel Atlas over the years, including Orlan's father, uncle William Allen Miner, brother Odger Miner and cousins Golie C. Bedillion, Peyton W. Brookman and Earl Mattax.

-The Miners went on to have three children: Marilyn Ruth Scofield, Helen "Louise" Ditch and Harold Orlan Miner.
+The Miners went on to bear three children together -- Marilyn Ruth Scofield, Helen "Louise" Ditch and Harold Orlan Miner.

 While living in Washington, Orlan was a member of the Salvation Army Band, and attended the Christian and Missionary Alliance Church.
 The family moved to Akron, Summit County, OH in the 1940s.

 The Miners remained in Akron for a few years but, with Helen suffering from a series of health issues, relocated again in 1948 to Southern California, where the climate and air quality were better.
 They settled in Monrovia, Los Angeles County.

 Orlan's uncle William Allen Miner ("Uncle Will") resided near Monrovia for many years, in the towns of El Monte and Rosemead, and may have drawn Orlan and family to Southern California as he had was very familiar with the warm climate and quality of life the sleepy community provided.

 The Miners made their home in a simple ranch house at 534 West Colorado Boulevard in Monrovia.
 The town was nestled in the shadow of the San Gabriel Mountain range, and their residence was a short drive from the famed Huntington Library and Museum in San Marino.